 Testing kits and instruments commonly help pinpoint soil characteristics.
 Knowing the makeup of the soil helps you better maintain your garden.
-Keep in mind that different plants prefer specific nutrients over others, so it’s essential to research the plant that will be grown before adding nutrients.
+Keep in mind that various plants have specific nutrient requirements, so it’s essential to research the plant that will be grown before adding nutrients.

-- Acid or alkaline: The pH scale runs from 0 to 14, with 7 being considered neutral.
+- Acid or alkaline: The pH scale runs from 0 to 14, with 7 being neutral.
 Most garden plants prefer slightly acidic soil, between 6 and 7.
-However, some plants such as lilac and clematis prefer slightly alkaline soils, while azalea prefer acidic conditions.
+However, some plants such as lilac and clematis prefer slightly alkaline soils, while azaleas prefer acidic (5.5) conditions.

 - Temperature: Testing soil temperature is much like testing human temperature; the tester has a thermometer that indicates how warm or cool the soil is.
 This is helpful for commercial growers who want to start production as early in the spring as possible.
 It also can be helpful for hobby gardeners who want to make sure the soil is warm enough before they set out seedlings.